 - (1) two times his base salary; - (2) an amount equal to two times the greater of: (a) his target incentive award under the STI Plan for the year in which the termination occurs (or if it has not yet been established, the target incentive award for the immediately preceding fiscal year); or (b) the 2023 STI Target; - (3) a prorated target incentive award under the STI Plan equal to a pro rata portion of the greater of: (a) his target incentive award for the year in which the termination occurs (or if it has not yet been established, the target incentive award for the immediately preceding fiscal year); or (b) the 2023 STI Target; - (4) the monthly cost of continued medical coverage at or below the level of coverage in effect on the date of his termination until the earlier of: (a) 18 months after the termination date; (b) the date on which Mr. Thornberry becomes eligible to elect medical coverage under Social Security Medicare or otherwise ceases to be eligible for continued coverage under the Company's health plan under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"); or (c) the date he is eligible to elect medical coverage under a plan maintained by a successor employer.
-During any period of continued medical coverage, the Company has agreed to pay the monthly COBRA premiums for such continued health coverage, less an amount equal to the active employee premium charge paid by Mr. Thornberry for such coverage under the Company's health plan immediately prior to the date of his termination; - (5) other than the One-Time Outperformance Award, vesting of any outstanding equity grants in accordance with the requirements for retirement under the applicable grant agreements; - (6) vesting of the One-Time Outperformance Award, in whole or part, in accordance with the terms of the award.
-See "Compensation Discussion and Analysis-IV.
-Primary Components of Compensation-C. LONG-TERM INCENTIVE PROGRAM-TERMINATION OF EMPLOYMENT EVENTS;" - (7) vesting of any retirement benefits under the Company's BRP; and - (8) the Accrued Obligations (as defined in the 2023 Employment Agreement).
+During any period of continued medical coverage, the Company has agreed to pay the monthly COBRA premiums for such continued health coverage, less an amount equal to the active employee premium charge paid by Mr. Thornberry for such coverage under the Company's health plan immediately prior to the date of his termination; - (5) other than the One-Time Outperformance Award, vesting of any outstanding equity grants in accordance with the requirements for retirement under the applicable grant agreements; - (6) vesting of the One-Time Outperformance Award, in whole or part, in accordance with the terms of the award; - (7) vesting of any retirement benefits under the Company's BRP; and - (8) the Accrued Obligations (as defined in the 2023 Employment Agreement).